soyjubilado/AdventOfCode/2023/README.md

   - [i for i in my_str] will get flagged by pylint (day 7)
   - sys.setrecursionlimit(n) will change from the default 1000 (day 5)
+  - It finally dawned on my why methods inside classes can't be decorated with @lru_cache (day 16)

 ## Notes On Individual Days